TPP Banner

 outofthebox controller controller1

-1 x OzStick Super Single (Plus)*<--[Customised to my specifications]
+1 x OzStick Super Single (Plus)*<--[Customised to my specifications; model no longer available].

 1 x USB cable